JuliaPhylo/PhyloPlots.jl/docs/src/man/better_edges.md

     between the root and the tips is the same across all tips), or not like the network above.

-Time inconsistent networks like these ones might cause confusion:
+Time inconsistent networks like these ones below might cause confusion:

 ```@example better_edges
 R"svg"(figname("edge_len_example2.svg"), width=6, height=3) # hide